I need human help to enter verification code (office hours only)

 Purim is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which relates the basic story of Purim.
 Under the rule of King Ahashuerus, Haman, the King’s prime minister, plots to exterminate all of the Jews of Persia.
 His plan is foiled by Queen Esther and her cousin Mordechai, who ultimately save the Jews of the land from destruction.
 The reading of the Megillah is typically a rowdy affair, punctuated by booing and noise-making when Haman’s name is read aloud.
 The significance in Purim lies not so much in how it began, but in what it has become – a thankful and joyous affirmation of Jewish survival against all odds.

 What is Mishloach Manot?
 Mishloach Manot are gifts of food that friends (and prospective new friends!) exchange on Purim.
 We are instructed in the scroll of Esther (9:19) to send gifts to one another.
-We are excited to once again offer this opportunity to participate in this fun tradition and support Temple Israel.
-Every family will receive a special gift and card from Temple Israel.
+We are excited to once again offer this opportunity to participate in this fun tradition and support Temple Israel, where the proceeds raised benefit our education programs.

 How can you participate?
 If you would like to “sign” the card of someone’s Mishloach Manot so they know you are thinking of them, simply donate in increments of $10.
 At a maximum donation of $180 dollars, you will sign the card of the entire congregation.